Azerbaijani oil prices down

 Trend:

-On June 19, the AZERI Light FOB Ceyhan oil price was $62.71 per barrel, or $0.65 less than the previous price.
+On June 24, the AZERI Light FOB Ceyhan oil price was $64.78 per barrel, which is $0.2 less compared to the previous price.

 Azerbaijan has been producing AZERI LT since 1997 and exports it via the Baku-Tbilisi-Ceyhan and Baku-Supsa pipelines and by rail to the Georgian port of Batumi.
 Azerbaijan also exports URALS oil from Russia’s Black Sea port of Novorossiysk.
 The oil is delivered there via the Baku-Novorossiysk pipeline.